metalbear-co/charts/mirrord-operator/changelog.d/+associate-key-with-sessions.added.md

-Associate session key to MirrordClusterSession CRD
+Added a config option to enable session key header injection.